 Often, investing in commercial real estate is described as a way to earn passive income.
 But this is a bit misleading.
-Managing a commercial asset is anything but passive, and there is a significant amount of work that must be done to keep the asset in good working order.
+Commercial real estate management is anything but passive, and there is a significant amount of work that must be done to keep the asset in good working order.
 When it comes to earning passive income, one of the only ways to make it passive is to outsource property management activities to a professional manager.

 In order to understand what a property manager does, it is first important to understand what they are.